What is a physical theory? Philosophers do have an answer by distinguishing two forms of empirical adequacy: Introduction

-As regards the philosophical approach, one may mention four contrasting, non-exhaustive philosophical positions that have something to say with respect to science in general and physical theories in particular: positivism, instrumentalism, antirealism and realism.\footnote{These philosophical positions may embrace more or less empiricist, pragmatist or rationalist commitments (or perhaps a mix of these epistemological temperaments).} The standard way each of these positions have answered the above question has been amply focused on how should we generally \emph{represent} scientific theories as self-standing objects of study capable of doing fruitful and useful things, such as describing, predicting, explaining or reasoning about the phenomena.
-For example, many scholars of positivist temperament have tried to represent scientific theories through the so-called `syntactic’ or `received’ view, whilst there are more instrumentalists, antirealists and realists who prefer to represent them through the so-called `semantic’ view.\footnote{As is well-known by philosophers of science, the mere task of the syntactic view, on the one hand, is to represent the features and components of a given theory in terms of a rigid, formal and linguistic mold capable of discerning its constitutive ingredients and giving them meaning only via their correspondence with the empirical world ––in a similar way as we do with words when reading a text paragraph.
-On the other hand, the task of the semantic view is to represent this theory through a more flexible, non-fixed representational scheme ––normally associated with a family of interacting models–– considering the complex, structured, and dynamical dimension of scientific practice.}
+As regards the philosophical approach, one may mention four contrasting, non-exhaustive philosophical positions that have something to say with respect to science in general and physical theories in particular: positivism, instrumentalism, antirealism and realism.\footnote{These philosophical positions may embrace more or less empiricist, pragmatist or rationalist commitments (or perhaps a mix of these epistemological temperaments).} The standard way each of these positions have answered the above question (or at least driven its discussion) has been amply focused on how should we generally \emph{represent} scientific theories as self-standing objects of study capable of doing fruitful and useful things, such as discovering, exploring, controlling, describing, predicting, explaining or simply reasoning about the phenomena.
+For example, many scholars of more or less positivist temperament have tried to represent scientific theories through the so-called `syntactic’ or `received’ view, whilst there are more instrumentalists, antirealists and realists who prefer to represent them through the so-called `semantic’ view or even both, provided a dual picture of scientific theories is endorsed.\footnote{As is well-known by philosophers of science (disregarding, of course, many subtle variations among each view), the mere task of the syntactic view, on the one hand, is to represent the features and components of a given theory in terms of a more or less rigid, formal and linguistic mold (i.e., a set of logico-linguistic propositions closed under logical deduction) capable of discerning its constitutive ingredients and giving them meaning only via their correspondence with the empirical world ––in a similar way as we do with words when reading a text paragraph.
+On the other hand, the task of the semantic view is to represent this theory through a more flexible, non-fixed, extra-linguistic representational scheme ––normally associated with a family of interacting models–– considering the complex, structured, and dynamical dimension of scientific practice.
+As noticed recently, this distinction is neither a necessary divide nor a sharp dichotomy as there are alternative views, such as the \emph{dual approach} advocated by \citep{frigg2022}, the main purpose of which is to interpret theories as having common features of both syntactic and semantic views, provided some of their problems can be addressed by integrating them into a consistent whole.}

 As regards the foundational approach, people of more `tough-minded’ temperament have been interested in supplying an approximate definition of a physical theory based on its purely physical aspects and not on its philosophical interpretation.
 Contrary to the philosophical approach, the central point of this camp is to investigate the anatomy of all successful physical theories by identifying the basic conceptual categories used by physicists throughout the history of physics (e.g., the concepts of matter and motion, the spacetime structure, the process of mathematisation, etc.), some of which might not be applicable to other scientific domains.
 Although this way of defining a physical theory has been implicitly or intuitionally embraced by many physicists, the best-known example of expressing such implicit or intuitive ideas in terms of a canonical definition can be found in \citep{maudlin2019}.
 In this contribution, Tim Maudlin tries to come up with a supposedly ``neutral” (although it is taken as \emph{cum grano salis}) canonical definition of a physical theory based on a sharp distinction between his ``philosophically disinterested” way of defining a physical theory and the philosophical positions someone could endorse with respect to such a theory and others.